arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-IoT-Cloud.md

 3. If you get an error message, see [Errors when uploading a sketch](https://support.arduino.cc/hc/en-us/articles/4403365313810-Errors-when-uploading-a-sketch).

-### To upload a sketch via USB port, make sure the Agent is installed and running on this computer
+### "To upload a sketch via USB port, make sure the Agent is installed and running on this computer"

 1. If you haven't done so already, [install the agent](https://create.arduino.cc/getting-started/plugin/welcome).
 2. If you have installed the agent but you still encounter this warning, see [If Arduino Create Agent isn't detected](https://support.arduino.cc/hc/en-us/articles/360016466600-Warning-To-upload-a-sketch-via-USB-port-make-sure-the-Agent-is-installed-and-running-on-this-computer).